hackanda/CoDeScript/README.md

 --> To access the HTML file.
 Clone this repository to you local device and then open the HTML file through your browser.*(If you directly try to open it, It will show the HTML code and not the actual output)*

 **All the files are already there in this repo .
 Try Working on it.
 Good Luck! :)**
+**Its a very good Project which covers many different topics of Python in one go.**
 ## Bugs
 * There are too many false positives in this method.
 * The Overall Code takes a lot of time to execute even for a single Time.